-A Montgomery County truck accident lawyer can help you understand how the legal process works and handle the complexity of investigating the accident.
-If you are facing serious injuries and are unsure what to do next, a knowledgeable Montgomery County injury attorney can provide you with sound guidance and help you determine the next steps for your case.
+A Montgomery County truck accident lawyer can help you understand how the legal process works and handle the complexity of investigating the wreck.
+If you are facing serious injuries and are unsure what to do next, a knowledgeable local injury attorney can provide you with sound guidance and help you determine the next steps for your case.

 Who is Liable for a Commercial Vehicle Collision?

 When it comes to truck crash claims, it is often possible to trace liability back to more than one party.
 A Montgomery County lawyer with experience handling complex truck collision cases would investigate the accident.
-The sooner a truck accident can be investigated the better; there is often physical evidence at the scene, accident reconstruction data, video, witness statements and more that need to be gathered as quickly as possible or can be forever lost.
+The sooner a truck accident can be investigated the better as there is often physical evidence at the scene, accident reconstruction data, video, witness statements and more that need to be gathered as quickly as possible or can be permanently lost.

-Besides the truck driver, parties who could be legally liable for someone’s commercial vehicle collision damages include the truck company, owner, manufacturer, and the company responsible for loading cargo onto the truck.
+Besides the truck driver, parties who could be legally liable for someone’s big rig wreck damages include the truck company, owner, manufacturer, and the company responsible for loading cargo onto the truck.
 Common examples of negligence that could lead to a severe semi-truck crash include defective vehicle manufacturing, speeding, drunk driving, fatigued driving, transporting overweight cargo, distracted driving, and reckless driving.

 Starting a Truck Wreck Lawsuit

 The deadline to file a semi-truck crash claim in Montgomery County, in most instances, is within two years from the date of the accident.
 If someone is killed in a truck collision, their family would have up to two years from the date of the person’s passing to file a wrongful death action for compensation.